 Unfortunately, their open-back design means they leak a lot of audio.
 They also don't really isolate you from ambient noise like background conversations, so they're better suited for gaming at home in a relatively quiet room.
 That said, they offer a more immersive and spacious audio experience compared with many closed-back headphones and are among the best open-back headphones that we've tested.

-If you like to be able to adjust your headphones' sound profile to your liking using a graphic EQ and presets, check out the Astro.
-If you want to spend a little less and don't mind headphones with fewer customization options, try the HyperX.
+If you want to be able to use a graphic EQ and presets to customize your headphones' sound profile, go for the Astro.
+If you're looking for something cheaper and don't mind headphones with fewer sound customization options, try the HyperX.

 Unfortunately, their audio cable isn't detachable, so if it gets damaged, the entire unit needs to be replaced.
 Their control scheme is also quite limited, even by the standards of dedicated gaming headphones, with only an unintuitive volume slider and a flip-to-mute boom mic.
 Their audio delivery can also vary drastically depending on their fit, seal, and positioning.
 However, thanks to their affordable price, comfortable fit, and impressive overall mic performance, they're also among the best gaming headsets under $50 that we've tested.